 Ana: MSC’s history is pretty unique, it was actually a group on the LPU forums where all Mike Shinoda fans would gather, we would discuss all of Mike’s projects there, share video, pictures, quotes, etc. I guess you could say it MSC started in 2007 on the LPU forums, but the site itself was founded on August 10th 2009, actually Zara and myself were working on it way before this probably late 2008 to early 2009, it almost never happened.
 We had almost no experience with HTML nor how to create a website, so we initially started on google sites, it was rather complicated (lack of customization) and we almost gave up.
 For a while we had left it and we continued with life then around April-May I asked Zara if we should go back to it and try again but not on google sites.
 We decided to go back to it and create it on blogger, we never had the intention to have it be successful as it is now.
 When we saw people were actually visiting, although I guess we were promoting it when we could.
 (Sorry Mike, for posting on your blog, we don’t do that anymore!)
 But once we saw that we were actually getting people to visit the site more frequently we decided to buy a domain and take it off blogger and move it to a better platform.
 It wasn’t that simple though, with Blogger we actually had a template to use for the layout.
 With WordPress we basically took our entire winter vacation and learned HTML and PHP more intensively, it paid off because our first layout on WordPress was decent for a first layout.
 I guess that wasn’t very brief answer, ha.
 But that’s how it started.

 Zara: We met on the LPU in a thread where we’d talk about Mike’s projects, we decided that we could do with another place to share the information and media we found and that a site would be ideal.
-As Ana said, at this point we only had very basic computing skills, at best being able to customise a theme on blogger.
+As Ana said, at this point we only had very basic computing skills like DLP services and tools, at best being able to customise a theme on blogger.
 We had to learn how to use scripts and programming languages and learn WordPress, these tools allowed us to make the site we wanted the MSC to be.